Chicana art: Los Four

-Street art
+Street Art

 Murals

 Murals were the preferred medium of street art used by Chicana artists during the Chicano Movement.
 Murals became largely popular during El Movimiento in the 1970s as they were intended to bring people together.
-Judy Baca was the first Chicana to create a mural, "Mi Abuelita", she led the large-scale project for SPARC, The Great Wall of Los Angeles.
+Judy Baca was the first Chicana to create a mural, Mi Abuelita, she led the large-scale project for SPARC, The Great Wall of Los Angeles.
 It took five summers to complete the 700 meter long mural.
 The mural was completed by Baca, Judithe Hernández, Olga Muñiz, Isabel Castro, Yreina Cervántez, and Patssi Valdez in addition to over 400 more artists and community youth.
 During the creation of The Great Wall of Los Angeles Baca started putting women in leadership roles and trying to get them to become involved in the making of the mural.
-Located in Tujunga Flood Control Channel in the Valley Glen area of the San Fernando Valley, the mural depicts California’s erased history of marginalized people of color and minorities.
+Located in Tujunga Flood Control Channel in the Valley Glen area of the San Fernando Valley, the mural depicts California's erased history of marginalized people of color and minorities.

 In 1989, Yreina Cervántez along with assistants Claudia Escobedes, Erick Montenegro, Vladimir Morales, and Sonia Ramos began the mural La Ofrenda, located in downtown Los Angeles.
 The mural, a tribute to Latina and Latino farm workers, features Dolores Huerta at the center with two women arched the history of Los Angeles and met with historians as she originally planned out the mural.
 The mural was halted after Carrasco refused alterations demanded from City Hall due to her depictions of formerly enslaved entrepreneur and philanthropist Biddy Mason, the internment of Japanese American citizens during World War II, and the 1943 Zoot Suit Riots.

 Performance Art

 Chicana entertainers have utilized the deconstructive qualities of performance art to challenge thought of character, identity, embodiment, and culture.
 Starting in the 1970s, Chicana artists began experimenting with street based performances that highlighted their unique role as cultural outsiders to white middle-class norms.
 Patssi Valdez was a member of the performance group Asco from the early 1970s to the mid-1980s.
 Asco's art spoke about the problems that arise from Chican@s unique experience residing at the intersection of racial, gender, and sexual oppression.
+Contemporary Chicana performance artists include Xandra Ibarra, Nao Bustamente, and Monica Palacios.